8 April 2026

 • Linux: $XDG_DATA_HOME/Hytale/install/release/package/game/latest

-• macOS: ~/Application Support/Hytale/install/release/package/game/latest
+• macOS: ~/Library/Application Support/Hytale/install/release/package/game/latest

 Starting the server (example)